In this blog post, I’d like to share with you some great ideas on how to write a better a to do list for maximum productivity.

-Believe it or not, the way how you phrase things affects in a huge way your psyche.
+Believe it or not, the way you phrase things affects in a huge way your psyche.

 Instead of writing for example “gym at 5 pm”, write something like “Go to the gym at 5 Pm”.
-It is overly simplistic as it might looks, but the effect is huge.
+It is as overly simplistic as it might look, but the effect is huge.

-Also, I’d suggest to take your time to write your to dos in detailed manner.
-The more specific you are, the more chances you’ll take action, because nothing kills like ambiguity.
+Also, I’d suggest taking the time to write your to-dos in a detailed manner.
+The more specific you are, the more chances you’ll take action because nothing kills like ambiguity.

 For example, if I want to write a blog post like this one in a coffee shop, I’ll write something along those lines: “Go to the coffee shop “X” and write the blog post about “Y” at “Z” Pm, and only leave the place until its completion.”

 You see the difference.
-It’s a lot better than to write “Blog post in the coffee shop”.
+It’s a lot better than writing a “Blog post in the coffee shop”.

-Another benefit when you already know in utter clarity what you’re going to do, you don’t lose time on things that might happen like someone calls you, or checking social media.
-You get doing things a lot quickly.
+Another benefit is when you already know for utter clarity what you’re going to do, you don’t lose time on things that might happen like someone calling you, or checking social media.
+You get to do things a lot quicker.